 This study shows that many malpractice claims are very serious—and even life-threatening.
 High-severity injuries could include death, infections, malignant conditions, adverse drug reactions, and life-altering injuries that require permanent care.

-At the award-winning firm of Schochor and Staton, P.A., we’ve handled a wide array of tragic legal claims in Maryland and Washington D.C., many of which involve high-severity injuries.
+At the award-winning firm of Schochor, Staton, Goldberg, and Cardea, P.A., we’ve handled a wide array of tragic legal claims in Maryland and Washington D.C., many of which involve high-severity injuries.

 Terms of the study explained